-Instructions: Answer the questions for your school's food allergy management plan.
-If you do not know the answer, check "Research" to remind yourself to find out the answer when you get back to your school.
+Instructions: Answer the questions for your program's food allergy management plan.
+If you do not know the answer, check "Research" to remind yourself to find out the answer when you get back to your program.

-Questions Answers Research

-Emergency Reaction

-A student has a reaction in the cafeteria, what do you do first?
+QUESTIONS ANSWERS RESEARCH Emergency Reaction When a child has an allergic reaction, what do you do first?
 Who do you contact?
 Who can administer epinephrine?
 Do you need to be trained to administer an auto-injector?

-Who is trained in your school?

-Epinephrine Auto-Injector

-What is the policy for a student with a known life- threatening food allergy for carrying an auto-injector?
+Who is trained in your child nutrition programs?
+Epinephrine Auto-Injector What is the policy for a child with a known life-threatening food allergy for carrying an auto-injector?
+Where is the child's auto-injector?
+Is it secure but in an accessible location in case of a reaction?
+What if the child has a first-time allergic reaction and no prescription auto-injector is available?

-Is the student's auto-injector in the nurse's office or somewhere else?

-Is the auto-injector available if the nurse is not in their office?

-What if the student has a first-time allergic reaction and no prescription auto-injector is available?

 Who do you contact?

-Responding to an Emergency

-Is all staff trained on how to respond to an emergency?
+Responding to an Emergency Is all staff trained on how to respond to an emergency?
 Do substitutes know how to respond?
 Part-time staff?
 Volunteers?
 Do the phones near you get an outside line to call 911?
 Will local EMS have epinephrine available for use when they arrive?